 To date (March 2018), the company has extracted over 12,000 tonnes of mineralized rock with an average grade of 8.30 gpt Au, in agreement with the grade indicated by our block model.
 In addition, the company has stockpiled approximately 5,400 tonnes of “low-grade” rock grading 5.0 gpt Au for processing at a future date.
 The test mining has demonstrated several important technical characteristics for future mining:

 - Rock quality and stability has been good in both development headings (ramps) as well as in areas of bulk sampling.
 Ground support has consisted of split set bolts and wire mesh in areas adjacent to the Callanquitas structure, with additional timber support for workings in the mineralized structure (raises and bulk sampling areas).

 - Mine geologists and engineers have been able to extract bulk samples from the Callanquitas structure in a straightforward manner with visual grade control.
 We are experimenting with different mining and stopping techniques to determine what stopping methods work best in terms of cost and minimizing mine dilution.
 Grade continuity, as demonstrated by channel sampling (shown below) and the bulk samples, is excellent.

 - Direct mining unit costs to date have been acceptable.
 The company is continuing to work with our mining partners Proyectos La Patagonia (PLP) to determine the lowest cost development strategy for basic mine infrastructure (ramps and raises).

-Mina Callanquitas is currently extracting mineralized rock at a rate of approximately 40 tonnes per day.
-The mine anticipates increasing the bulk sampling rate to 125 tonnes per day by November 2017 and 150 tonnes per day by the end of 2017.
-The diagram below shows mining progress to date and our schedule for mine development in 2017.
+Mina Callanquitas is currently extracting mineralized rock at a rate of approximately 120 tonnes per day.
+The mine achieved a sampling rate of 150 tonnes per day during December, 2017 and portions of January 2018, validating stoping methods for potential future production.